 They have family values.

-Jackals usually live singly or in pairs but are occasionally found in loose packs of related individuals.
+They usually live singly or in pairs but are occasionally found in loose packs of related individuals where their behavior is highly synchronized.
 They are among the few mammalian species in which the male and female mate for life.
 Mated pairs are territorial, and both the female and male mark and defend their territory.

-Litters average 2 to 4 pups.
-It takes about 10 days for the infants' eyes to open, and for the first few weeks of life, they remain in the thickets or holes where they were born.
-At about 3 weeks old, they begin to spend time outside playing with their littermates.
+Litters average two to four pups.
+It takes about ten days for the infants' eyes to open, and for the first few weeks of life, they remain in the thickets or holes where they were born.
+At about three weeks old, they begin to spend time outside playing with their littermates.
 At first, the games are clumsy attempts at wrestling, pawing, and biting.
 As they become more coordinated, they ambush and pounce, play tug of war, and chase each other.
-The mother changes den sites about every 2 weeks, so the young are less likely to be found by predators.
+The mother changes den sites about every two weeks, so the young are less likely to be found by predators.

 Sometimes pups will stay with their parents and help raise their younger siblings.
 Most pup deaths occur during the first 14 weeks of life, so the presence of helpers increases the survival rate.